 Enable/Disable User must Change password at next logon using Intune

-If you enable this setting, it will force the user to change password at the next logon.
-If you disable on untick this setting, user is not required to change the password at next logon.
+If you enable this setting, it will force the user to change the password at the next logon.
+If you disable or uncheck this setting, user is not required to change the password at next logon.

 User must change password at next logon setting disable for a local user cloudinfra101